-The Holyoke Civic Symphony is celebrating its 50th anniversary this season!
-The orchestra was formed in 1967, originally as a part of Holyoke Community College.
+The Holyoke Civic Symphony was formed in 1967, originally as a part of Holyoke Community College.
 It is a non-profit organization dedicated to providing a variety of opportunities for people in the community to perform and listen to symphonic works of music.
 The orchestra is composed primarily of non-professional musicians who come together once a week to rehearse.
 Local professional musicians perform as guest soloists and contribute original compositions for the orchestra to perform.
 In addition, the orchestra conducts a biennial competition among Massachusetts high school students, with the winner receiving a monetary gift and an invitation to perform as guest soloist with the orchestra.

 The Holyoke Civic Symphony is committed to fulfilling its mission without financial barriers; therefore, no admission is charged for most performances.
 The orchestra could not exist without the generous support of many local businesses and individuals, as well as Holyoke Community College, which provides rehearsal and concert space, instrument loans, and other essential services.

 The orchestra is partially funded by generous grants from the Holyoke Cultural Council, and other arts foundations, and from private and business contributions.
 You may wish to make a tax-deductible donation to the orchestra.
 Those interested in program ads or concert sponsorship may contact Emily Lewis at 413-256-1760.
 Please see our concert sponsors from last season.

 The Holyoke Civic Symphony is made up of approximately 60 musicians.
 Anyone interested in joining the orchestra should contact the music director.
 Rehearsals are on Monday evenings from 7:00 to 9:30 at Holyoke Community College.

 David Kidwell, music director